WEB31-hiatus/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach does not need a return statement, .map needs a return statement and returns an array while .forEach doest not.

 2. Explain the difference between a callback and a higher order function.

+A HOF receives the callback function and the callback gets passed in to the HOF.

 3. What is closure?

+Closures give nested functions the ability to access variables/data within its parent's lexical environment.

 4. Describe the four rules of the 'this' keyword.

+When using implicit binding, the 'this' keyword refers to what is on the left of the dot when the function is invoked.
+While call, bind, and apply allows you to define what the 'this' keyword refers to.

 5. Why do we need super() in an extended class?

+Super() replaces .call and allows you to pass in attributes from a parent.

 ### Task 1 - Project Set up